All Astronautical Evolution posts in 2017:

 The foregoing is, of course, a restatement of the ideas of the Astronist Mars Strategy from a couple of years back.

-The reorganising of those ideas into six basic principles here is to help focus on specific mission architectures.
+The reorganising of those ideas into five basic principles here is to help focus on specific mission architectures.
 So how do the current crop of Mars designs measure up?

-Robert Zubrin’s Mars Direct, first presented 27 years ago (on 28 May 1990), made a quantum leap forward by introducing the first practical scheme for propellant manufacture on Mars.
+Robert Zubrin’s Mars Direct, first presented 27 years ago (on 20 April 1990 at the Marshall Space Flight Center in Huntsville, Alabama), made a quantum leap forward by introducing the first practical scheme for propellant manufacture on Mars.
 It uses artificial gravity on the interplanetary cruise, builds up a safe haven on the martian surface and devotes considerable attention to building up local self-sufficiency with local resources.

-Nevertheless, I would give him 5/6, which is a high bar for more recent plans to match.
+I would therefore give him 3½ out of 5, which is a still high bar for more recent plans to match.

 Finally, Lockheed Martin’s Mars Base Camp concept was what inspired this post in the first place.
 Despite the name, the base camp they have in mind is a station in a highly elliptical geosynchronous Mars orbit.
 Most of the station doubles as the interplanetary transport craft, with just a laboratory and a space tug being pre-positioned (using solar-electric propulsion) and then left behind at the end of the mission for future use, together with a number of remotely operated rovers and aerial vehicles on the surface.
 There is certainly no sense of a safe haven being cumulatively built up with any greater capabilities than the transport vehicles themselves.